Parinirvana: Parinirvana of Buddha Shakyamuni

-Accounts of the purported events surrounding the Buddha's parinirvāṇa are found in a wide range of Buddhist canonical literature.
+Accounts of the purported events surrounding the Buddha's (Gautama Buddha's) parinirvāṇa are found in a wide range of Buddhist canonical literature.
 In addition to the Pāli Mahāparinibbāna sutta (DN 16) and its Sanskrit parallels, the topic is treated in the Saṃyutta-nikāya (SN 6.15) and the several Sanskrit parallels (T99 p253c-254c), the Sanskrit-based Ekottara-āgama (T125 p750c), and other early sutras preserved in Chinese, as well as in most of the Vinayas preserved in Chinese of the early Buddhist schools such as the Sarvāstivādins and the Mahāsāṃghikas.
 The historical event of the Buddha's parinirvāṇa is also described in several later works, such as the Sanskrit Buddhacarita, the Avadāna-śataka, and the Pāli Mahāvaṃsa.

 According to Bareau, the oldest core components of all these accounts are just the account of the Buddha's parinirvāṇa itself at Kuśinagara and the funerary rites following his death.
 He deems all other extended details to be later additions with little historical value.

 Within the Mahaparinibbana Sutta (Pali)

-The Parinirvana of the Buddha is described in the Mahaparinibbana Sutta.
+The parinirvāṇa of the Buddha is described in the Mahaparinibbana Sutta.
 Because of its attention to detail, this Theravada sutta, though first committed to writing hundreds of years after his death, has been resorted to as the principal source of reference in most standard studies of the Buddha's life.